 - a.
-Non-probationary career employees shall be evaluated in writing at least annually on a schedule and in a manner in accordance with the individual campus-determined performance evaluation procedure(s).
+Non-probationary career employees shall be evaluated in writing at least annually on a schedule and in a manner in accordance with the individual campus/Laboratory-determined performance evaluation procedure(s).
 At the time of evaluation, the employee shall be given a copy of the evaluation and shall have the opportunity to provide written comments regarding the evaluation.
 The comments, if any, shall be attached to the employee's evaluation and placed in the employee's personnel file. - b.
-In the event a non-probationary career employee does not receive the written evaluation, he/she may take the following action: - 1) Within 15 calendar days of the date the written evaluation was due but not received, the employee shall make a written request for the evaluation to his/her immediate supervisor.
-The employee shall provide a copy of such request to the Department Head and to the campus Labor Relations Manager.
+In the event a non-probationary career employee does not receive the written evaluation, the following actions may occur: - 1) Within 15 calendar days of the date the written evaluation was due but not received, the employee shall make a written request for the evaluation to his/her immediate supervisor.
+The employee shall provide a copy of such request to the Department/Division Head and to the campus/Laboratory Labor Relations Manager.